 Types of epilepsy and their symptoms

 There is an epilepsy classification by healthcare providers that involves identifying the presence and absence of muscle activity.
-There are two primary epilepsy types and they are focal onset seizures and generalised onset seizures.
+There are two primary epilepsy types and they are focal onset seizures and generalized onset seizures.

 1. Focal onset seizures: